Skip to footer content

 PRODUCT COMPARISONS

-Comparing C# HTML to PDF Open Source vs. IronPDF
+HTML to PDF in C#: Open Source vs IronPDF Comparison

 What Open Source HTML to PDF Options Exist for C#?

-The .NET ecosystem offers several open-source libraries for HTML to PDF conversion.
-Each comes with its own strengths and limitations that developers should carefully consider.
-These often handle different file formats and vary in CSS support.
+The .NET ecosystem provides several open-source libraries for HTML to PDF conversion.
+Each has unique strengths and limitations that require careful evaluation.
+These libraries handle different file formats with varying CSS support levels, impacting both development time and maintenance costs.

-PuppeteerSharp stands out as the most popular open-source option for converting HTML code to PDF format in C#.
-As a .NET port of Google's Puppeteer, it uses a headless Chromium browser to render web content with full support for modern web technologies.
-The conversion process involves an HTML document being rendered by a powerful PDF engine.
+PuppeteerSharp is the leading open-source option for converting HTML to PDF in C#.
+As a .NET port of Google's Puppeteer, it uses headless Chromium to render web content with full support for modern technologies, including CSS3 and JavaScript.
+The conversion process uses a Chrome-based engine to maintain web standards fidelity.

 using PuppeteerSharp;